Human Trafficking is one of the fastest growing criminal industries in the world.

 Victims of human trafficking include children involved in the sex trade, adults age 18 and over who are coerced or deceived into commercial sex acts and anyone forced into different forms of "labor or services", such as domestic workers held in a home, or farm-workers forced to labor against their will.

 Beyond all of this, we are developing a long-term program catered around their experiences and needs throughout their healing process.
-Youth are at the greatest risk for victimization, girls and boys ages 10 - 19 are most at risk, therefore that is our primary focus, although organ harvesting seems to have no age limit.
-We want people currently involved in human trafficking to know will be safe when they call us.
+Youth are at the greatest risk for victimization, girls and boys ages 10 - 19 are most at risk, therefore that is our primary focus, although organ harvesting seems to have no age limits.

 Our street outreach workers bring awareness to consumer based businesses such as motels, hotels, bars, clubs, churches, schools, etc as well as law enforcement about local human trafficking.
 We will continue to assist victims in every way possible and grow through our own training.
 If you are interested in learning more or getting involved, contact us today.